 Select an Easy Deployment Method

 In larger IT environments, you can automate BitLocker deployment and configuration using a script that Microsoft provides.
 The script is named EnableBitLocker.vbs, and it calls on the Windows Management Instrumentation (WMI) providers for BitLocker and TPM administration.
 You can use the script as is, or you can customize it to better meet your organization’s needs.

-To run the script, you can leverage a startup script that is applied using GPO settings or a software distribution tool, such as Microsoft Systems Management Server (SMS) or System Center Configuration Manager (SCCM).The EnableBitLocker.vbs sample WMI deployment script can be downloaded from the BitLocker Deployment Sample Resources page on MSDN.
+To run the script, you can leverage a startup script that is applied using GPO settings or a software distribution tool, such as Microsoft Systems Management Server (SMS) or System Center Configuration Manager (SCCM).The EnableBitLocker.vbs sample WMI deployment script can be downloaded from this BitLocker Deployment Resource on GitHub.

 Prior to deploying BitLocker protection for an OS drive, you may need to check the disk partitioning on the target systems.
 On an OS drive, BitLocker requires a separate and active system partition.
 This is an unencrypted partition that contains the files needed to start the OS.
 In Windows 7, a separate active system partition is created automatically as part of the Windows installation process.
 On systems that were upgraded from a previous Windows version or on systems that come preconfigured with a single partition, the BitLocker setup wizard will automatically reconfigure the target drive for BitLocker by creating the separate and active system partition.